-Praveen Chakravarty is a politician and a public intellectual, formerly a venture capitalist & an investment banker.
+Praveen Chakravarty is a politician and a public intellectual, formerly a venture capitalist and an investment banker.

 A deep commitment to the national interest and a keen desire for public service prompted Chakravarty to enter politics as a first-generation politician, after a successful two-decade career in the private sector.

-Chakravarty is ideologically a centrist liberal and a strong proponent of justice and fairness, as postulated by the philosopher John Rawls.
-He grew up in a middle-class family in Chennai, enveloped by books, maths, debates and classical music.
+Chakravarty grew up in a middle-class family in Chennai, enveloped by books, maths, debates and classical music.
 He is a passionate cricket fan and an active tennis player.

-From 2010, Chakravarty served in the Dr. Manmohan Singh government as part of its Unique Identification program, where he was tasked with financial inclusion of the unbanked poor.
-In parallel, he worked in the Prime Minister’s Skills Mission.
-In 2012, he was awarded the Eisenhower Fellowship and travelled to the poorest areas of America to study financial inclusion and food stamps.
+From 2010, Chakravarty served in the Dr. Manmohan Singh government as part of its Unique Identification program.
+In parallel, he worked in the Prime Minister’s Office in its Skills Mission.
+In 2012, he was awarded the Eisenhower Fellowship.

 In 2014, he became a senior scholar in Political Economy in a leading think tank.
 He has published academic papers in journals like EPW, articles in Foreign Affairs, Bloomberg, all leading Indian newspapers and had citations in The Economist, Financial Times, New York Times and others.